-During 1997, NL received a tax assessment from the Norwegian tax authorities proposing tax deficiencies of NOK 51 million (\$7 million at June 30,

-1999) relating to 1994.
-NL has appealed this assessment and has begun litigation proceedings.
-During 1998, NL was informed by the Norwegian tax authorities that additional tax deficiencies of NOK 39 million (\$5 million) will likely be proposed for the year 1996.
+During 1997, NL received a tax assessment from the Norwegian tax authorities proposing tax deficiencies of NOK 51 million (\$7 million at September 30, 1999) relating to 1994.
+NL has appealed this assessment and a local Norwegian court is scheduled to hear the case in January 2000.
+During 1998, NL was informed by the Norwegian tax authorities that additional tax deficiencies of NOK 39 million (\$5 million) will likely be proposed for 1996.
 NL intends to vigorously contest this issue and litigate, if necessary.
-Although NL believes that it will ultimately prevail, NL has granted a lien for the 1994 tax assessment on its Norwegian TiO2 plant in favor of the Norwegian tax authorities and will be required to grant a lien for the 1996 assessment when received.
+Although NL believes that it will ultimately prevail, NL has granted a lien for the 1994 tax assessment on its Norwegian TiO2 plant in favor of the Norwegian tax authorities and will be required to grant security on the 1996 assessment when received.
 No assurance can be given that these tax matters will be resolved in NL's favor in view of the inherent uncertainties involved in court proceedings.
 NL believes that it has provided adequate accruals for additional taxes and related interest expense which may ultimately result from all such examinations and believes that the ultimate disposition of such examinations should not have a material adverse effect on its consolidated financial position, results of operations or liquidity.